ish-gupta/ml-robot/training/README.md

 2. Change the name of the .csv file to data.csv, or change it in the path name
 3. Set the path of where you want to save the augmented dataset.

+We also have an image_splitting.py file in our root folder since our robot captures slightly translated images from two cameras (left and right) and one might want to use those as separate images.
+However, we are not making use of this code currently because it might introduce errors while augmenting the images (particularly while flipping).

 # DAVE2 Model Setup
 Ensure that the ``train.sh`` points to the dataset parent directory of the dataset you want to train on.